Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

         * :math:`\gamma\geq0` is the risk aversion coefficient.

 This description refers only to the simple base model.
-Further down in Section `Enforcing more portfolio features`_ we explain how to enforce additional features, such as leverage or transaction fees.
+Further down in `Enforcing more portfolio features`_ we explain how to enforce additional features, such as leverage or transaction fees.